vimeo/dials/README.md

 		return
 	}

+	// Use a non-background context with the WatchingSource to prevent goroutine leaks ctx, cancel := context.WithCancel(context.Background())
+	defer cancel()

 	// additional sources can be passed along with the watching file source and the
 	// precedence order will still be dictated by the order in which the sources are
 	// defined in the Config function.
-	d, err := dials.Config(context.Background(), config, watchingFileSource)
+	d, err := dials.Config(ctx, config, watchingFileSource)
 	if err != nil {
 		// error handling
 	}

+	<-d.Events()
 	conf := d.View().(*Config)
 ```

 ### Source
 The Source interface is implemented by different configuration sources that populate the configuration struct.
 Dials currently supports environment variables, command line flags, and config file sources.
-When `dials.Config` function is going through the different sources to extract the values, it calls the `Value` method on each of these sources.
+When the `dials.Config` method is going through the different `Source`s to extract the values, it calls the `Value` method on each of these sources.
 This allows for the logic of the Source to be encapsulated while giving the application access to the values populated by each Source.
 Please note that the Value method on the Source interface and the Watcher interface are likely to change in the near future.

 ### Decoder
 Decoders are modular allowing users to mix and match Decoders and Sources.
 Dials currently supports Decoders that decode different data formats (JSON, YAML, and TOML) and insert the values into the appropriate fields in the config struct.
 Decoders can be expanded from that use case and users can write their own Decoders to perform the tasks they like (more info in the section below).
 Decoder is called when the supported Source calls the `Decode` method to unmarshal the data into the config struct and returns the populated struct.
 There are two sources that the Decoders can be used with: files (including watched files) and `static.StringSource`.
 Please note that the Decoder interface is likely to change in the near future.

 ### Write your own Source and Decoder
 If you wish to define your own source, implement the `Source` interface and pass the source to the `dials.Config` function.
 If you want the Source to interact with a Decoder, call `Decode` in the `Value` method of the Source.
-If you want to define your own Decoder to interact with your Source, implement the `Decoder` interface.
-Since Decoders are modular, keep the logic of Decoder encapsulated and separate from the Source.
-For example, you can have an `HTTP` Source and custom `Get` and `Post` Decoders that repeatedly make `GET` and `POST` requests.
-The user can use the HTTP Source with either one of the Get or Post decoders and potentially also use the `POST` Decoder with other Sources.
+Since Decoders are modular, keep the logic of Decoder encapsulated and separate from the Source. `Source` and `Decoder` implementations should be orthogonal and `Decoder`s should not be `Source` specific.
+For example, you can have an `HTTP` or `File` Source that can interact with the `JSON` decoder to unmarshal the data to a struct.

 ### Putting it all together

-The `dials.Config` function first makes a deep copy of the configuration struct and makes each field a pointer (even the fields in nested structs) with special handling for structs that implement [`encoding.TextUnmarshaler`](https://golang.org/pkg/encoding/#TextUnmarshaler).
-Then it calls the `Value` method on each Source and stores the returned value.
-The final step is to to compose the final config struct by overlaying the values from all the different Sources and accounting for the precedence order.
+1. The `dials.Config` function makes a deep copy of the configuration struct and makes each field a pointer (even the fields in nested structs) with special handling for structs that implement [`encoding.TextUnmarshaler`](https://golang.org/pkg/encoding/#TextUnmarshaler).
+2. Call the `Value` method on each Source and stores the returned value.
+3. The final step is to to compose the final config struct by overlaying the values from all the different Sources and accounting for the precedence order.
 Since the fields are pointers, we can directly assign pointers while overlaying.
 Overlay even has safety checks for deduplicating maps sharing a backing pointer and for structs with self-referential pointers.

 So when you write your own Source, you just have to pass the Source in to the `dials.Config` function and Dials will take care of deep copying and pointerifying the struct and composing the final struct with overlay.

 ## Contributors